It is inevitable that some breast cancers are found in the interval between routine scheduled breast screening appointments.

 The new guidance explains how and when services should use the flyer.

-This module will include an educational DVD guide to best practice when communicating the outcomes of radiological review to women.
+- a useful video that highlights best practice when communicating the outcomes of radiological review to women

 PHE Screening blog